Your puppy is cranky, rebellious, and slightly wild… and you’re wondering if your puppy is overtired.

 It’s like agility?
 But it’s no impact, so it’s perfect for puppies and elderly dogs alike!
 You can set it up relatively easily in your garden or yard, and just have a little fun with it!
 It will help you two bond, give you time to play and learn whilst playing.
 What’s to lose?
 If you don’t enjoy it, you can at least say you tried and probably had some laughs along the way!

-Some quiet time in their crate or bed with a delicious natural chew will not only reinforce their love of their safe space, but release endorphins to make them happy and potentially help with focusing where those razor sharp teeth go!
+Some quiet time in their crate or bed with a delicious natural chew or other chew toys will not only reinforce their love of their safe space, but release endorphins to make them happy and potentially help with focusing where those razor sharp teeth go!
 I don’t see a downside to this one.

 We love yak cheese chews if you’re looking for it, check them out on amazon.com.